villasenor/MMM-Comics/README.md

 # MMM-Comics
 Based on andrecarluccis MMM-DailyDilbert module, this is a module for MagicMirror<sup>2</sup> that displays daily or random comic strips from famous cartoons.
 You can choose to display a coloured and a b/w version of the comic strip (b/w does not always work that well, try it out).
-Additionally you can choose a daily time frame at which the current daily comic (supported for dilbert, dilbert_de and xkcd) is being shown.
+Additionally you can choose a daily time frame at which the current daily comic is being shown.
 For the rest of the day, or if the comic is archived, a random comic is picked.

 <img src="dilbert.png"></img>